-5 Huge Warning Signs of a Bad SEO or Digital Marketing Agency
+5 Huge Warning Signs Of A Bad SEO Or Digital Marketing Agency

 What they aren’t going to tell you is what they are going to get ranked on Page 1.

-Any SEO worth their anxiety can get something to rank on Page 1, regardless of if it’s driving quality traffic, revenue, or leads to your site.
+Any SEO worth their anxiety can get something to rank on Page 1, regardless of whether that is driving quality traffic, revenue, or leads to your site.

-This is a common ruse used by less than honest agencies and consultants to get you in the door.
+This is a common ruse used by unscrupulous agencies and consultants to get you in the door.
 Here is how it works:

-- They get you on the phone to discuss your site.
-This will be done by luring you in with deceptive ads like the above, a free audit that they send you, or a long-winded email about something that just happened with Google which they always position as something you should be worried about because we saw a drop in your site using their proprietary yadda yadda yadda.
+This will be done by luring you in with deceptive ads like the above, a free audit that they send you, or a long-winded email about something that just happened with Google which they always position as something you should be worried about because we saw a drop in your site using their proprietary yadda-yadda-yadda.

-- You get freaked out and give them a shot because you need to fix whatever issues they have explained to you because you probably don’t fully understand all of the ins and outs of organic search and you just want someone to handle it.
+You need to fix whatever issues they’ve explained to you because you probably don’t fully understand all of the ins-and-outs of organic search and you just want someone to handle it.

-- Work starts.
 Within a few weeks you see a few keywords jump to Page 1, which fulfills their claim of guaranteeing Page 1 results.
 You are thrilled.
 You can’t believe you haven’t worked with these guys before, and you can’t wait for the business to start rolling in.

-- Fast forward a few months and Page 1 rankings continue to come, but no new business does.
+Page 1 rankings continue to come, but no new business does.
 No new leads.
 Just rankings.

-- They explain that SEO is a slow burn and that you are seeing new Page 1 results every week and to be patient, but never really getting into the weeds with you to explain everything that’s going on.
+You are seeing new Page 1 results every week and they ask you to be patient.
+However, they never really get into the weeds with you to explain everything that’s going on.
 It’s all good news from them, everything is going great, but you aren’t seeing any return.

-- Ultimately after 6+ months, you start looking into the keywords you are “winning” on and realize they have next to no monthly search volume and are not that relevant to your business.
+Ultimately, and typically after six months or more of paying for this “service,” you start looking into the keywords you are “winning” on and realize they have next to no monthly search volume and are not that relevant to your business.
 You realize you’ve more than likely been duped, reach out and get canned non-answers, and begin the process of canceling your engagement.

-PSA: Google’s algorithm is a giant, floating math equation out in space that is controlled by a machine learning AI that learns our search habits and modifies its results based on those learnings.
+Listen, Google’s algorithm is a giant, floating math equation out in space that is controlled by a machine learning AI that learns our search habits and modifies its results based on those learnings.

 The lesson here is that no one can guarantee anything when it comes to Google’s algorithm, not even the algorithm itself.
-If any of us could, we would be very rich have slightly less anxiety.

 3. They Tell Their Story, Not Yours